Spectral Constraints on Theories of Colored Particles and Gravity: Acknowledgments

 \section{Acknowledgments}

 We thank Simon Caron-Huot and Alexander Zhiboedov for discussions.
 The work of J.R. is supported by Taiwan NSTC grant 112-2811-M-002 -054 -MY2, while Y-t.H. is supported by Taiwan NSTC grant 112-2628-M-002 -003 -MY3.
-L.R. is supported by Beijing International Scientist Project No. IS24014.
+LR is supported by the Beijing Natural Science Foundation International Scientist Project No. IS24014, and the National Natural Science Foundation of China General Program No. 12475070.
 A.H. is supported by the Department of Energy (Grant No. DE-SC0011632) and by the Walter Burke Institute for Theoretical Physics.

 \onecolumngrid

 \pagenumbering{alph}